OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/eq_constraints_comp.rst

    :noindex:

-Note that the `kwargs` arguments can include any of the keyword arguments normally available when creatiing of an output variable using the :meth:`add_output <openmdao.core.component.Component.add_output>` method of a `Component`.
+Note that the `kwargs` arguments can include any of the keyword arguments normally available when creating an output variable with the :meth:`add_output <openmdao.core.component.Component.add_output>` method of a `Component`.

 Example: Sellar IDF
 -------------------